-In summary, there is a surprising lack of empirical evidence for the regression hypothesis in phonology, although Jakobson's original formulation was in this domain.
+In summary, there is a surprising lack of empirical evidence for the regression hypothesis in phonology, although Jakobson's (1941/1968) original formulation was in this domain.
 More generally, there is little empirical evidence concerning the nature of phonological complexity effects.
 Our study contributes to the debate on the relative importance of practice/frequency of input versus innate complexity principles in language production.
-We assess how phonological markedness - a theoretical concept, loosely motivated by cross-linguistic phoneme distributions-is related to empirical measures in three domains: 1 corpus linguistics with measures of phoneme frequency in the language, 2.
-Language development, with measures of phoneme age of acquisition and 3.
-Neuropsychology, with measures of phoneme articulatory difficulty in patients with apraxia of speech.
-Measures of phoneme frequency will be derived from the corpus PhonItalia, which has phonologically transcribed the COLFIS corpus of Italian words (see Goslin et al., 2014).
-Measures of age of phoneme acquisition will be derived from a published report (Zanobini et al., 2012).
-Measures of phoneme articulatory difficulty will be derived from corpora of errors made by aphasic patients with apraxia of speech (AoS) tested in our laboratory.
-Associations with rate of errors from patients with AoS will be contrasted with associations with rate of errors in patients with more central phonological deficits.
+We assess how phonological markedness-a theoretical concept, loosely motivated by cross-linguistic phoneme distributions-is related to empirical measures in three domains: (a) corpus linguistics with measures of phoneme frequency in the language, (b) language development, with measures of phoneme age of acquisition, and (c) neuropsychology, with measures of phoneme articulatory difficulty in patients with apraxia of speech.
+Measures of phoneme frequency are derived from the corpus PhonItalia, which has phonologically transcribed the COLFIS corpus of Italian words (see Goslin et al., 2014).
+Measures of age of phoneme acquisition are derived from a published report (Zanobini et al., 2012).
+Measures of phoneme articulatory difficulty are derived from corpora of errors made by aphasic patients with AoS tested in our laboratory.
+Associations with rate of errors from patients with AoS are contrasted with associations with rate of errors in patients with more central phonological deficits.

-Our results will address three main hypotheses which are outlined in Table 1, together with the predictions that follow.
+Our results address three main hypotheses, which are outlined in Table 1, together with the predictions that follow.
 To anticipate our results, predictions which correspond to our obtained results are highlighted in the table.

 - 1. Speech production is driven only by frequency of input.
 Linguistic markedness has no psychological reality and does not make any meaningful contribution to speech production.
 It is either a reflection of frequency or a linguistic concept whose validity is limited to explaining cross-linguistic distributions.
 This hypothesis predicts a strong association between language frequency and both AoA and AoS, but limited or no associations between markedness rankings and empirical measures of frequency, AoA, AoS. - 2.
-Speech production is driven only by principles of linguistic markedness.
+Speech production is driven only by principles of linquistic markedness.
 Frequency is only a reflection of markedness.
 This hypothesis predicts strong association between markedness and empirical measures of phoneme frequency, AoA, AoS. - 3.
 BOTH frequency AND markedness contribute independently to explain speech production.
-This hypothesis predicts strong associations between markedness and all empirical measures: phoneme frequency, AoA, and difficulty of articulation (AoS errors).
-It also predicts some asymmetries in associations: a) Markedness may relate more to AoA and AoS errors than to frequency; b) Phoneme acquisition may sometimes be driven by frequency and other times by markedness; c) Frequency and markedness may make independent contributions to AoA and AoS errors; AoA may relate more strongly to frequency and AoS errors relate more strongly to markedness.
+This hypothpredicts strong associations markedness and all empirical measures: phoneme frequency, AoA, and difficulty of articulation (AoS errors).
+It also predicts some asymmetries in associations: (a) Markedness may relate more to AoA and AoS errors than to frequency; (b) phoneme acquisition may sometimes be driven by frequency and other times by markedness; (c) frequency and markedness may make independent contributions to AoA and AoS errors; AoA may relate more strongly to frequency and AoS errors relate more strongly to markedness.